OpenStackOnRaPi/ostackinstall/README.md

 1. **Maintaining 100% consistency between the version of Kolla-Ansible used and the OpenStack release deployed is key for successfull installation of the OpenStack cloud.**
 2. **This guide refers to OpenStack release ```2023.1``` and respective Kolla-Ansible guide is available under the link ```https://docs.openstack.org/kolla-ansible/2023.1/user/quickstart.html)```.
 Please, note the ```2023.1``` discriminator of OpenStack release in the URI.**
-3. **Basically, the guide instructs how to install OpenStack cloud with Kolla-Ansible.
-For information how to manage OpenStack cloud using Kolla-Ansible, please refer to the original documentation of the Kolla-Ansible project.**
+3. **Basically, this guide instructs how to _install_ OpenStack cloud with Kolla-Ansible.
+For information on how to _manage_ OpenStack cloud using Kolla-Ansible, please refer to the original documentation of the Kolla-Ansible project.**

 ### Management host system configuration